José Olallo: Beatification

 The beatification process opened under Pope John Paul II on 7 February 1990 after the Congregation for the Causes of Saints issued the official "nihil obstat" to the cause and titled him as a Servant of God; the diocesan process opened in the Archdiocese of Camagüey under the direction of Archbishop Adolfo Rodríguez-Herrera from March to April 1990; the C.C.S. validated the cause on 1 February 1991.
 The historians approved the cause on 23 February 1999 before the C.C.S. received the Positio dossier from the postulation in 1999.
 Theologians approved the cause on 22 November 2005 as did the C.C.S. on 20 June 2006 before Pope Benedict XVI confirmed Olallo's heroic virtue and named him as Venerable on 16 December 2006.

 The process for a miracle opened in Camagüey under the direction of Archbishop Juan García Rodríguez who oversaw the diocesan process from 9 February to 8 March 2004 prior to the C.C.S. validating the process on 18 June 2004.
 The medical board assented to this miracle on 24 May 2007 as did theologians on 30 October 2007 and the C.C.S. on 8 January 2008; Pope Benedict XVI approved this miracle - and Olallo's beatification - on 15 March 2008.

 Cardinal José Saraiva Martins presided over the beatification in Cuba on 29 November 2008 on the pope's behalf.
-The President of Cuba Raul Castro attended the beatification.
+The President of Cuba Raúl Castro attended the beatification.
 Cardinal Jamie Lucas Ortega y Alamino and papal nuncio Luigi Nonazzi were also in attendance.
 Archbishop Juan García Rodríguez was also in attendance.
 The beatification miracle was the cure of the three-year-old Daniela Cabrera Ramos.

 The current postulator for this cause is Fra Elia Tripaldi.